CaRLi-V: Camera-RADAR-LiDAR Point-Wise 3D Velocity Estimation: Related Work

 RADAR point clouds are the result of detection algorithms that focus on identifying strong intensity peaks over noise.
 While effective for robust target detection, this process discards weaker returns and thus loses substantial information, leading to sparse radial velocity measurements~\cite{rohling2007radar, richards2010principles}.
-A promising alternative is the RADAR cube, a 3D/4D object representing range, Doppler velocity, azimuth (and elevation) angle, computed using the Fast Fourier Transform (FFT) across all Analog-to-Digital Converter (ADC) dimensions, yielding a dense representation of RADAR returns.
-Despite its promise, few studies directly exploit the RADAR cube.
+A promising alternative is the RADAR cube, a 3D/4D object representing range, Doppler velocity, azimuth (and elevation) angle, computed using the Fast Fourier Transform (FFT) across all Analog-to-Digital Converter (ADC) dimensions, yielding a dense representation of RADAR returns. \revisionchange{Despite its promise, few studies directly exploit the RADAR cube.
 Most use it for object detection by cropping regions around points of interest~\cite{object_detection_radar_cube, RadarLidarDeepFusionDopplerContexts} or by projecting the cube into camera and ground planes for fusion with camera measurements~\cite{DPFT}.
-These works show that the RADAR cube encodes local motion patterns informative for dense velocity estimation and object detection. \looseness-1
+These works show that the RADAR cube encodes local motion patterns informative for dense velocity estimation and object detection }{Existing studies use the RADAR cube for object detection~\cite{object_detection_radar_cube, RadarLidarDeepFusionDopplerContexts, DPFT} and demonstrate its capabilities for encoding local motion patterns, but none to the authors' knowledge extend upon its capacities for dense velocity estimation}. \looseness-1